-Countdown to Day of the Dead in Mexico
+8 Amazing Day of the Dead Traditions in Mexico

-Here are some of the top traditions you’ll see during Day of the Dead in Mexico:
+Here are the most amazing traditions you’ll see during Day of the Dead in Mexico:

 The Aztecs believed the fragrance of marigolds could awaken the souls of the dead and guide them to earth.
 For the Purepecha, marigolds represent celebration, life and joy and, when used in abundance, their scent purifies a space.
 These beliefs have continued to modern times, so you can expect to see people carrying armloads of marigolds, cempasuchil in Nahuatl and tiringuini in Purepecha, to lay as pathways to their doorways to guide the spirits indoors or as part of home altars for purification.

 During Day of the Dead in Mexico you can browse elaborate displays of dulces for sale in market stands where you’ll discover these sugary creations in the shapes of skulls, coffins and humorous figurines intended to appeal to the tastes of the departed.
 I tried eating a few of these pretty treats but don’t recommend you try it unless you want to break a tooth or are truly desperate for something sweet.
 Day of the Dead is also the time to purchase Pan de Muerto, the sweet bread redolent with anise, or to place an order for tamales.